eight04/angular-datetime/README.md

 * Prevent keydown to restrict editing static node doesn't work well with chinese IME.
 * 2 digit year 'yy' is ambiguous when converting datestring back to date object (Ex.
 14 -> 2014, 1914, ...).
 You should avoid it.
 * Parser don't know how to parse datestring if some pattern are duplicate in datetime formats.
 (Ex. parsing "1989-1999" with "yyyy-yyyy" is undefined behavior.)
+	- Maybe we could add priority to each node, so the parser will know which value to use.